 Reading builds sustained attention span.
-And in our device-driven society, where I’m sure many of you see children glued to THEM instead of a book, it becomes ever more important to teach the importance of reading.
+And in our device-driven society, where I’m sure many of you see children glued to THEM instead of a book, it becomes ever more important to teach and model, the importance of reading.

 The reason, as I mentioned before, that The Snuggery emerged came from an observation that became apparent to me as I perused the list of Caldecott winners and Honor books designated by the American Library Association as best picture books from 1939 to the present.